 He holds in his arms the suffering child.

-There are quite a few plains of interpretation here
+There are quite a few planes of interpretation here

-Of course, I do not know if this escalation in pubescence was intentional, but it certainly is conspicuous and striking (Goethe being Goethe, I even suppose it was).
+Of course, I do not know if this escalation into pubescence was intentional, but it certainly is conspicuous and striking (and Goethe being Goethe, I even suppose it was).

-• The rising panic, helplessness, and loss of control of the situation on the side of the father, who either has no clue what is going on, or indeed does, but has no choice but to carry on, only to lose his child to forces stronger than himself.
+- The rising agitation, panic, helplessness, and loss of control of the situation on the side of the father, who either has no clue what is going on, or indeed does know, but has no choice but to carry on, only to lose his child to forces stronger than himself, mirrors the rising helplessness of the child, who does not know what is going on either, but is forced to experience it in absolute terror.

 Going back to the poem, note that we do not learn why the two are away from home, and what happened before; perhaps the child was sick and they had visited a doctor, or the child was previously healthy and became sick away from home, or perhaps the trip itself is killing it, despite all attempts of the father to "keep him safe and warm".

-Some say that the child is dying because of the terror of his hallucinations; or that the boy sees the Alderking on account of his fever and then dies of it, unrelated; but to go further, as a non- German acquaintance of mine did, and say: "because he is already dying" - that's stark.
+Some say that the child is dying because of the terror of his hallucinations; others, that the boy sees the Alderking on account of his fever and then dies of it, unrelated; but to go further, as a non-German acquaintance of mine did, and say: "because he is already dying" - that's stark:

-First the promises of beauty, then of companionship, then the threat of violation and its execution in the form of the touch and kiss of death in all it's inevitability.
+First the promises of beauty, then of companionship, even of love, then the threat of immediate violation of the terrified and unwilling ("as the choice is not yours") and its execution in the form of the touch and kiss of death in all it's inevitability:

 The boy does not die because he sees the Alderking, he sees the Alderking because he is dying.